We fell for it. White people fell for it starting the day slave ships landed on the shores of the colonies.

 Oh, I wish I was in Dixie, Hooray!
 Hooray!

 Away, away, away down south in Dixie . . .

 This is the culture Trump tried to sell, where he ‘takes his stand,’ the KKK ecstatic over his agenda.
 If a terrorist group like the KKK is happy about your programs and policies, shouldn’t that give one pause, especially if you’re the leader of the Free World?

-Whites still cling to the delusion, still believe in the con that Dixieland was some kind of utopia.
+Whites still cling to the delusion and still believe in the con that Dixieland was some kind of utopia.
 Perhaps you could say it was for the slave owners, but they were a very unhappy, paranoid lot, soaked in the blood of their terrorism.